miguelgondu/example_deep_learning_project/readme.md

 - `wandb` for logging.
 - `pytest` for testing.
 - `isort`, `black` and `ruff` for formatting and linting.
+- GitHub actions for checking formatting, linting, and running tests online.

 It also includes a GitHub action which runs `pytest` on every push and pull-request.